 Tired of Junk Mail?
 Here's How to Stop AARP Junk Mail for Good

 Most homeowners know how quickly junk mail can pile up, but removing yourself from every mailing list is inconvenient and time-consuming.
 If you're trying to figure out , DoNotPay can help.
-As the world's first robot lawyer, DoNotPay can do the work for you, effectively stopping junk mail for good.
+As the world's first AI Consumer Champion, DoNotPay can do the work for you, effectively stopping junk mail for good.

 Junk mail is a pain to deal with, but it's also very bad for the environment.
 Nearly half of all junk mail ends up in landfills, and most of the envelopes are never even opened.
 With DoNotPay in your corner, you'll be able to stop AARP junk mail, keeping both your mailbox and the local landfill a little lighter.